 Belmont University and the School of Physical Therapy are committed to the successful outcomes of each of the physical therapy students and graduates.
 The process for measuring success is determined in a number of different methods.
 Program evaluation looks at graduation rates, licensure examination pass rates on the National Physical Therapy Examination as provided by the Federation of State Boards of Physical Therapy, and employment placement.

-Of the 99 students who started the program in the graduating classes of 2011 to 2013, 97 graduated with an DPT degree.
-This demonstrates a 98% graduation rate.
+Of the 101 students who started the program in the graduating classes of 2012 to 2014, 98 graduated with a DPT degree.
+This demonstrates a 97% graduation rate.

 The Doctorate of Physical Therapy Program at Belmont University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).